 That the company's executives and board repeatedly failed to protect employees from Weinstein for years, according to Attorney General Eric Schneiderman.

 It also names Weinstein's brother Bob, who co-founded the company.
-Weinstein Company executives, it is alleged, failed to act despite being repeatedly presented with credible evidence of Harvey Weinstein's behaviour.
+Weinstein Company executives, it is alleged, failed to act despite being repeatedly presented with credible evidence of Harvey Weintstein's behaviour.

 Schneiderman also said he sued the company in part because of reports that a sale could be imminent.